2DegreesInvesting/2diidockerrunner/pacta/README.md

 ```

 The script will:

 - clone the repos locally, only copying the current version of the files
 - remove any existing "2dii_pacta" images from your local docker system
-- build a "2dii_pacta" docker image using the Dockerfile in this directory,
+- build a "2dii_pacta:<tag>" and "2dii_pacta:latest" docker image (where <tag>
+is the tag you provided, e.g. 0.0.4).
+The image builds from the Dockerfile
-which will
+in this directory, which will
   - use 2dii/r-packages as a base
   - copy in the freshly cloned repos
   - make some necessary permissions changes